sowd/PicoGW/README.md

 ## Remarks

-+ If your Linux has multiple network interfaces, ECHONET Lite is available for only one of them.
-It is because Linux accepts only one default gateway (which is used for ECHONET Lite multicasting) per machene.
-By default, NetworkManager sets Ethernet as the default gateway network interface.
++ Event if your Linux has multiple network interfaces, ECHONET Lite is available for only one of them.
+It is because NetworkManager we use to setup network configuration sets only one default gateway (which is used for ECHONET Lite multicasting) per machine.
+By default, NetworkManager sets wired Ethernet as the default gateway network interface.
 If no ethernet connection is available, wlan0 (and so on) will become the default.

 ## Web API